Open Bible Data Home About News OET Key

 הִשְׁבַּ֨עְתִּי אֶתְכֶ֜ם בְּנ֤וֹת יְרוּשָׁלִַ֨ם֙

-Here, the author portrays the woman speaking to the daughters of Jerusalem as if they were present and could hear her but most likely they are not present but rather the author is depicting the woman as addressing the daughters of Jerusalem as a poetic way of giving voice to the woman’s feelings.
-Because the author does this intentionally for poetic effect it is suggested that you do the same.
-If it would be helpful in your language, you could indicate this in a footnote if you are using them.
+Here the woman is speaking to the daughters of Jerusalem, but most likely they are not present.
+The woman is doing this as a poetic way of giving voice to her strong feelings.
+Because the author does this intentionally for poetic effect, it is suggested that you do the same.
+If it would be helpful in your language, you could indicate this in a footnote.

 Note 2 topic: writing-oathformula